ESSA Levels of Evidence (U.S. Department of Education)

-The impact of educational technology is a key question for both start-ups and traditional educational publishers when looking at how to sell to schools.
-Teachers need to know, what the learning solution is teaching, why it is effective and how it can be used.
-The traditional educational material publishers have the advantage of having a long history of being used at schools and therefore plenty of practical experience on what works.
-However, gathering real evidence is a project that takes time and requires expertise.
-But when it's done properly the work pays off.
-It is easier to get funding from edtech investors, easier to sell to schools and easier to convince edtech influencers to recommend your product to other teachers.
-Our claim is that the best and most succesfull edtech companies are putting a lot of effort on measuring the impact of their edtech solutions.
-Here I’d like to present some examples of how to gather evidence on edtech efficacy.
+The impact of educational technology is a key question for both the startups and traditional educational publishers when looking at how to sell to schools.
+Teachers need to know what exactly the learning solution is teaching, why it is effective and how it can be used.
+The traditional educational material publishers have the advantage of a long history of collaboration with schools, and a plenty of practical experience on how to approach such clients.

 The studies are designed to be highly rigorous - the experiments include a large number of students and they are followed for a relatively long period of time.
 For example, with their product MyPedia India they observed 557 lessons in 74 schools.
 The learning outcomes were measured in standardized tests and compared to national averages.

 Compared to Pearson, Imagine Learning is a newcomer in educational publishing.
 Founded in 2004 and currently employing several hundred people, they offer digital math and language learning solutions.
 As a way to build trust towards their product's efficacy, Imagine Learning is publishing their research papers and case studies on their website.

 ESSA Levels of Evidence - Guideline for EdTech Impact Evaluation